-Is a pond in a slum a luxury?
+Is a pool in a slum a luxury?
 The presence of water is widely considered an essential condition for life and this condition obviously makes no exception for life in slums.
 Nowadays we are used to simply taking water from a tap but there are places where water is handled in a very different way.
 This post is about everyday water management and how it has changed with the coming of modern technology.
 Slums are the ideal place when you want to see how this kind of changes unfold.

 Let’s start with a short clip from Danny Boyle’s movie Slumdog Millionaire.
 It’s the scene with the religious riots that dramatically change the lives of Jamal, Salim and Latika.
 The location of the scene is a place in Dharavi Mumbai.
 Pay attention to what people are normally doing here, before the scene goes to the riots.